codice/saml-conformance/README.md

 * Package: Based on Profile (i.e. WebSSO, Single Logout)
   * Class: Based on Binding (i.e. POST, REDIRECT, ARTIFACT)

 The [coverage](ctk/idp/coverage) directory is used to track which sections of each SAML specification are covered by these tests.
+It also includes a list of MUSTs that are not tested and justification for each.

 #### common
 This module contains all the classes relating to utility for and verification of the test classes.